LivelyDismay/magnum-opus/README.md

 Magnum Opus runs on a downgraded version of Fallout 4.
 The downgrade is handled for you by Wabbajack; you do not have to do anything.
 This also means Magnum Opus does **not** use the Next-Gen update, and will not contain any Creation Club mods whatsoever.
 This includes the Anniversary Edition content and the Creation Content bundle - they won't be included any time soon, if ever.

-This list is NOT built with Survival Mode in mind.
-I don't play it.
-I don't like it.
-If you choose to play Magnum Opus in Survival difficulty, I don't know if any issues may arise from that, and it is unlikely I can help with such issues.
+**I do not play Survival Mode.** This list is not meant for Survival Mode.
+I will not help you with Survival Mode.
+You will almost certainly encounter issues if you ignore this warning and play in Survival Mode. **I will not help you with those issues.** If you want to play Survival Mode, I urge you to play a different list.

 Is Magnum Opus for you?
 I don't know, but [this video might help you decide](https://youtu.be/zpoeRvuHNpw).